Shredded Sweet Potato Hash Browns

 Ingredients

-• 3 cups sweet potatoes peeled and shredded – a food processor works great for this.
+• 3 cups sweet potato peeled and shredded – a food processor works great for this.

 • 1 large onion red, chopped